discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

   ]
   }}
 >

 Note that this build variant is optimized for 150 agony resistance.
-If you have more Agony Resistance, feel free to swap out more Harrier pieces but make sure you are maintaining as close to 100% <Attribute name="boon duration"/> as possible.
+If you have more <Attribute name="Agony Resistance"/>, feel free to swap out more Harrier pieces but make sure you are maintaining as close to 100% <Attribute name="Boon Duration"/> as possible.
 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!
 </Character>
 </CharacterWithAr>